 1957: Fats Domino recorded “I’m Walkin’” at Cosimo Recording Studio in New Orleans.
-The song managed to reach #4 on the US pop charts and was his third release to hit the top of the Billboard R&B chart, where it stayed for six weeks.
+The song reached #4 on the US pop charts and was his third release to hit the top of the Billboard R&B chart, where it stayed for six weeks.

 1964: Following the huge success of “I Want to Hold Your Hand” in the US, Vee-Jay Records re-released the Beatles single “Please Please Me” after it had failed to make an impact upon it’s initial release the previous year.
 The re-issue made it to #3 on the Billboard Hot 100 and sold over 1.1 million copies.
 The re-released record also corrected a misspelling of the “Beattles” name on the record.